-I wanted to share a recent email conversation with you.
-The connection started per a business meeting I was invited to speak about Connectivity with, for a tight group of focused HR pros.
+I want to share a recent email conversation with you.
+The connection started per a business meeting where I was invited to speak about Connectivity for a tight group of focused HR pros.

 As I always do, the door is open for questions that follow our time together for all clients and audiences.
 One person had a question for me:

 “How do you connect with people even when you don’t agree with their decisions/strategies, etc.”

 Here’s my connectivity-lens reply:

 It’s a big question!
 Let’s see if I can help.